usdoj-crt/beta-ada/_pages/cases/index.md

 Our matters also cover a range of disability rights issues and contexts, such as:

-- Communication with People with Disabilities
+- Communication with people with disabilities
-- Criminal Justice
+- Criminal justice
 - Education
 - Employment
-- Health Care
+- Health care
-- Physical Accessibility
+- Physical accessibility
 - Segregation of people with disabilities (also known as Olmstead work)
-- Service Animals
+- Service animals
 - Technology
 - Transportation
 - Voting